BrunoMazorra/Paper-Summary/README.md

 #### 24 Early Method Results

-The results of the second method must be understood from another perspective since the problem posed is not the same.
-The difference with respect to the first method lies in the fact that we evaluate all the tokens at a particular time after the creation of their respective pools.
-For each labelled token, we have computed its features in each of the 24 hours after its pool creation.
-Note that, in this case, we are training both models for each hour.
+- For each labelled token, we have computed its features in each of the 24 hours after its pool creation.
+In this case, we are training both models for each hour.
 Therefore, we only have one evaluation point for each token.

 <p align="center">
 <img src="metric_evolution.png" width="60%" />
 </p>

-Our algorithm obtains a very high accuracy even in the first hours.
+- Our algorithm obtains a very high accuracy even in the first hours.
 However, the precision, recall and f1-score are lower than in Activity based Method.
 In the best of cases, i.e. 20 hours after the creation of the pool, our best algorithm obtains a recall of 0.789.
 This could indicate that while malicious tokens are easily detectable in the first few hours, detecting non-malicious tokens require more time.

 #### Unicrypt Results